 Current students enrolled at CBU may also be eligible to transfer internal credits in a situation where a CBU student has taken a cross-listed undergraduate course which is part of the BSW curriculum.
 A maximum of 6 credits may be considered for transfer.
-Such applications will be considered on a case-bycase basis by the BSW Program Director in consultation with the Dean and Registrar's Office and may involve additional academic or financial requirements.
+Such applications will be considered on a case-by-case basis by the Bachelor of Social Work (BSW) Program Director in consultation with the Dean and Registrar's Office and may involve additional academic or financial requirements.